 We used data on security line wait times directly from the Transportation Security Administration (TSA), which publishes the average wait time for each hour of the day and day of the week.
-This is based on their historical data.
+This is based on their historical data, which is updated in 56-day periods.
+Our data was collected in late Spring.
+(Note that summer travel is often busier than normal.
+These numbers give us a means of comparison based on recent, seasonal trends.)
 Once we compiled this information for every hour at each airport, we calculated day and overall averages.

 To find the best and worst times to go through TSA security at each, we searched through every day of the week to find the maximum and minimum average wait time.
 We only looked at data for 4:00am through 11:00pm when determining the best time to go through security, as this time period is most realistic for travelers and is when the majority of flights depart.